textileio/community/docs/run/Command-Line.md

 If you ever get 'stuck' along the way, or want to learn more about a command or tool that Textile provides you can always call `textile --help`, and any of the textile sub-commands also have their own help entry.
 For example, to learn more about the `init` command, try `textile init --help`.

+### Daemon details

+The Textile daemon is a program that runs as a 'background' process (without a terminal or user interface), waiting for Textile events to occur and offering services.
+It can be accessed via a client (e.g., command-line client), and exposes a number of commands and APIs for interacting with the Textile network and its associated data.
+Among other services, it provides access to the local Textile datastore and the underlying [IPFS](https://ipfs.io/) peer.
+In desktop/server environments, Textile provides access to daemon functionality via its local [[REST API|REST-API]] (which in turn is accessible via a [Command-Line](/install) interface).
+In mobile environments, the daemon is not run, opting instead for direct access to Textile code via a [[Mobile Framework|Mobile-Framework]].

+Before starting a Textile daemon, the Textile repo must be initialized (see [[Initialization|Getting-Started#Initialization]]).
+Once initialized, there are multiple options available for customizing how the daemon is configured, accessed, and run (see also `textile daemon --help` for details).
+By default, a Textile repo is initialized at a user's default home directory (`~/.textile`).
+Once initialized, all that is required to start the daemon is `textile daemon`.
+If your repository was initialized in an alternative location, you may use the `--repo-dir` flag to specify where to find the repo.
+If you initialized your repo with a pin code for datastore encryption, you an specify this when starting your daemon with the `--pin-code` flag.
+Finally, if you would like to enable debug mode while running your daemon, all textile sub-systems can be set to output debug logs by specifying the `--debug` flag.
+All log settings may be additionally configured using the `textile logs` sub-command (see [[Command-Line Logs|Command-Line#logs]] for details).

+Note that most additional daemon settings are managed by the Textile config file.
+This includes whether the local Textile API and Gateway are enabled, where logs are output, etc. See [Config-file](/run/Command-Line#config-file) for a comprehensive coverage of config options.

-# Config
+### Config file

 The Textile config file is similar in structure and usage to the [IPFS config](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md) file.
 It is a JSON document located at `<repo-dir>/textile`.
 It is read once at node instantiation, either for an offline command, or when starting the daemon.
 Commands that execute on a running daemon _do not_ read the config file at runtime.

-The various settings control different aspects of a Textile node, from public account information, to API access and functionality, to activity logging and everything in between.
+The config file controls different aspects of a Textile node, from public account information, to API access and functionality, to activity logging and everything in between.
 Here, we cover each config section in detail, though users are encouraged to explore the Textile commandline tools for further details and information (try `textile config --help` to get started).

-## Account
+#### Account

 Stores public account information.
 These values are populated upon repository initialization, and are not currently configurable. <Further explanation needed here.>
 * `Address` is the public key, whose seed is stored in the _possibly_ encrypted datastore.